Bathroom Fitters in Bromley (BR1, BR2)

 Frequently Asked Questions

-How much does a Bromley bathroom fit cost?
+- What does a Bromley bathroom fit include?

-Almost always corroded galvanised steel water supply pipes typical of 1930s Bromley properties.
+- Almost always corroded galvanised steel water supply pipes typical of 1930s Bromley properties.
 Galvanised steel was used widely between 1920 and 1960 and corrodes internally over decades, restricting the bore of the pipe.
 The flow rate to upstairs bathrooms drops progressively as the corrosion accumulates.
 Modern sealed-system boilers and unvented cylinders depend on good mains pressure, so the corroded pipework becomes the bottleneck.
-The fix is replacement with copper or push-fit plastic — typically £600-£1,200 to replace from the mains stopcock to the bathroom outlets during a renovation when the floors and walls are already open.
+The fix is replacement with copper or push-fit plastic, run from the mains stopcock to the bathroom outlets during a renovation when the floors and walls are already open.
 Flow improvement is dramatic and immediate.

-Worth considering, particularly with unvented hot water.
+- Worth considering, particularly with unvented hot water.
 The chalk and clay subsoil under most of BR1 and BR2 produces hard water (typically 280-320 ppm CaCO3, well above the threshold for limescale problems).
 Limescale builds up inside pipes, shower valves, taps, and unvented cylinders, reducing flow rates and shortening service life.
 A water softener removes calcium and magnesium ions and protects the new bathroom plumbing.
-Cost £700-£1,200 fitted alongside the bathroom work.
+We fit it alongside the bathroom work.
 Without a softener, expect to descale shower valves and brassware every 6-12 months and replace unvented cylinder elements after 8-10 years rather than 15-20.

-Three reasons.
-First, we know BR1 and BR2 — the galvanised steel pipe issue on 1930s properties, hard water from the chalk subsoil, the Bickley and Shortlands conservation area boundaries, the cast-iron soil stack age.
+- Three reasons.
+First, we know BR1 and BR2: the galvanised steel pipe issue on 1930s properties, hard water from the chalk subsoil, the Bickley and Shortlands conservation area boundaries, the cast-iron soil stack age.
 Second, full accreditation: NICEIC for electrical (BS 7671 Part 7-701), Gas Safe registered for boiler work, FENSA for any glazing changes, G3 certified for unvented hot water (BS 7593), and Building Control sign-off included.
 Third, fixed-price contracts: the quote doesn't change unless the specification does.
-57 verified Google reviews averaging 4.5/5.
 Office on Limes Avenue, SE20.

 Get a Free Quote for Your Bromley Bathroom Fitting